-Do your conference rooms inspire collaboration and problem solving, or do they drain productivity?
+Do your conference room designs inspire collaboration and problem solving, or do they drain productivity?
 A few meeting room design upgrades can elevate the effectiveness of the space and even make it a center of office productivity.

 We're not just talking about plush leather chairs and polished boardroom tables.
 To make your meeting or conference room more effective, consider a few impactful improvements to the technology, design and decor.

 Top 5 Conference Room Design Tips

 1. The One-Stop Shop

 Stock a multimedia cabinet in each conference room with the necessary plugs, cords and chargers.
 Bring in drinks, especially coffee and water, and lighter snacks such as fresh fruit or granola bars.
 Not only is it thoughtful to make these items readily available, but it also reduces interruptions caused by people running out to grab this and that.

 When considering meeting room design, first think about who is going to use the room and what they’re using it for.
 If a dev team relies on the space for daily stand-up meetings, furnish with height-adjustable or cocktail-style tables where attendees can put their coffee, RedBull or laptop.
 If the room is used for brainstorming, couches or comfy chairs can help create an environment where ideas can flow.